naeemxnorabbasi/NewReviewerToolKit/README.md

 # How to compile the LaTeX Documents

 This directory contains LaTeX source files and a `Makefile` to streamline the compilation, management, and cleanup of generated files.
-Source code is [here] (https://github.com/naeemxnorabbasi/NewReviewerToolKit).
+For source code click [here](https://github.com/naeemxnorabbasi/NewReviewerToolKit).

 ## Directory Structure